Suicide

 2025-0487 24 Sep 2025 Bedfordshire and Luton

-Concerns summary Systemic failings included an unmonitored ligature point in a 'safer cell,' inadequate communication of mental state risks during handovers, and observations not being carried out to standard, contributing to the death.
+Concerns summary (AI summary) Systemic failings included an unmonitored ligature point in a 'safer cell,' inadequate communication of mental state risks during handovers, and observations not being carried out to standard, contributing to the death.

 Christopher Bird